FAIRChemistry/datamodel-electrochemistry/specifications/Electrochemistry.md

   - Type: string
   - Description: The chemical formula of the product
 - __molecular_weight__
-  - Type: Molecular_weight_units
+  - Type: MolecularWeightUnits
   - Description: The molecular weight of the product
 - __synthesis__
   - Type: Synthesis
   - Description: The synthesis of the product
 - __film_preparation__
-  - Type: Film_preparation
+  - Type: FilmPreparation
   - Description: The film preparation of the product

 ### Synthesis

 - __reagents__
   - Type: string
   - Description: The reagents of the product